Stephanie Fegert

 What advice would you give to young women entering your industry?

-I would advise young women entering education to prepare for the emotional challenges of the field, practice grounding exercises, and maintain a healthy balance between work and home life.
-Taking care of yourself is essential to sustaining a long and impactful career.
+I would advise young women entering education to prepare for the emotional challenges of the field, and maintain a healthy balance between work and home life.
+Taking care of yourself is critical to sustaining a long and impactful career in education.
+Most importantly, stop letting other people set your limits.

 What are the biggest challenges or opportunities in your field right now?

-Education faces significant uncertainty due to federal funding changes, political climates, and major budget cuts.
+Education faces significant uncertainty due to funding changes, political climates, and policy/practice changes.
 Special education is particularly vulnerable, often receiving less attention, which presents both challenges and opportunities to advocate for students and improve systems.
+Also, there is an entire generation of educators ready to retire with not nearly enough of us to fill their positions.

 What values are most important to you in your work and personal life?